 Some HVAC problems go beyond simple malfunctions and create genuine safety hazards.
 If your carbon monoxide detector ever goes off, treat it as a serious emergency.
 Leave your home or building immediately and call for help.
 Another critical issue is the smell of gas near your furnace, which could indicate a dangerous leak.
 You should also watch for water pooling around your indoor unit.
 This could be a sign of a clogged condensate line, which can cause significant water damage, or worse, a cracked heat exchanger that could leak carbon monoxide into your home.
 Any electrical issues, like burning smells or frequently tripping breakers, are also urgent problems that require professional commercial services.

-When Extreme Temperatures Become an Emergency
+When Extreme Weather Creates an Emergency

 A broken HVAC system becomes an emergency when outdoor temperatures hit dangerous highs or lows.
 If your air conditioner gives out and the temperature outside is soaring above 90 degrees, the heat inside your home can quickly become a health risk, leading to dehydration or heatstroke.
 This is especially dangerous for young children, the elderly, or anyone with health conditions.
 Likewise, if your furnace fails when it’s 40 degrees or colder outside, your home can lose heat rapidly.
 This not only creates an uncomfortably cold environment but also puts your pipes at risk of freezing and bursting.
 In these situations, waiting for a repair isn’t just an inconvenience—it’s a threat to your well-being and your home’s integrity.